Trade-off between complexity and energy in quantum phase estimation: Introduction

 Despite their promises, the above quantum advantages typically only hold under a noise-free setting.
 In realistic experimental situations, the target system inevitably interacts with its surrounding, being the experimental device or the inaccessible environment, causing decoherence on its evolution \cite{Zurek2003}.
 The resulting noisy quantum operation deviates from the desired one and the {\it implementation error} generally leads to a larger complexity, sometimes even losing the quantum advantage: under commonly encountered noise models, Refs.~\cite{Salas_2007,Shapira2003, Shenvi2003} and Ref.~\cite{Chuang_1995} show that Grover's algorithm and Shor's algorithm, respectively, can only attain partial complexity advantage if the noise is weak enough, while Refs.~\cite{Demkowicz_Dobrza_ski_2012, Rafa2010, Sekatski_2017} indicate that the metrological advantage is reduced to a constant factor unless specific structures of the noise are assumed.

-In order to retain the ideal quantum complexity, various error mitigation techniques have been designed \cite{Lidar_Brun_2013,Zhou_2018,RafalQEC,Campbell2024,QEC2024}, and the resulting Noisy Intermediate-Scale Quantum (NISQ) technologies \cite{Preskill_2018} represent the state-of-the-art progress made towards commercialisation.
-Generally, to reduce the implementation error we can increase the power of the coupled device \cite{Chiribella2021,Banacloche2002,Ozawa_2002}, or exert external controls to detect and correct the noise.
-Either way, complexity reduction comes with extra resource cost and a competition takes place between a smaller number of operations and larger energy consumed per operation.
+In order to retain the ideal quantum complexity, various error mitigation techniques have been designed \cite{Demkowicz_Dobrza_ski_2012, Rafa2010, Sekatski_2017,Lidar_Brun_2013,Zhou_2018,RafalQEC,Campbell2024,QEC2024}, and the resulting Noisy Intermediate-Scale Quantum (NISQ) technologies \cite{Preskill_2018} represent the state-of-the-art progress made towards commercialisation.
+Generally, to reduce the implementation error we can increase the power of the coupled device, or exert external controls to detect and correct the noise.
+Either way, complexity reduction comes with extra \DT{energy} cost and a competition takes place between a smaller number of operations and larger energy cost per operation.
 In Refs.~\cite{AlexiaQEI,AlexiaStack,Alexia2021} the {\em total energy cost} of quantum protocols is treated as another important quantity that one wants to optimise for both scientific interest and near term realisation.
-From this perspective, since the optimal complexity -- corresponding to zero implementation error -- generally requires a large amount of resource, some finite error may indeed be preferred for an energy optimisation task.
+From this perspective, since the optimal complexity -- corresponding to zero implementation error --- can be expensive, some finite error may indeed be preferred for an energy optimisation task.